 The Jones Family takes a lot of cruises!
 One of our favorites is Disney Cruise.
 We are asked daily for any tips or tricks to a Disney Cruise vacation.
-We decided to finally sit down and share all of our knowledge with you in the 105 Ultimate Disney Cruise Tips & Hacks.
+We decided to finally sit down and share all of our knowledge with you in the 105 Ultimate Disney Cruise Hacks, Tips & Secrets.
 We hope this helps you have an extra magical vacation!

 If you need a little extra Disney Cruise fun, check out our Disney Cruise playlist on YouTube with over 80 videos from all of the Disney Cruise ships and even holiday cruises.
 To save you some time, we also created a pdf download.
 Click here to access the pdf for future!